 To briefly place us in this time and the events leading up to it, picture this…

-Sarah has been unable to bear Abraham a son, and so, as was not uncommon at that time, she sends her bondwoman in to Abraham so that there might be a son to inherit.
+Sarah has been unable to bear Abraham a son, and so, as was not uncommon at that time, she sends her bondwoman into Abraham so that there might be a son to inherit.
 Thus, to him was born Ishmael.
-Now, time goes by and God promises that Sarah herself shall bear a child and she laughs, because she is beyond the age of bearing children in the natural.
-Yet, at God’s perfect time, Sarah bears Abraham a son, Isaac—who would become a father to the Jewish people.
+Now, time goes by, and God promises that Sarah shall bear a child, and she laughs because she is beyond the age of bearing children in the natural.
+Yet, Sarah bears Abraham a son, Isaac, who would become a father to the Jewish people at God’s perfect time.

 Not long after this, Sarah decides that she does not desire for the son of her flesh to share a full inheritance and position with Ishmael—the son of her bondswoman.
 She seeks out Abraham and tells him.
 This grieves Abraham, for Ishmael is still his son.
 Yet, God reassures Abraham that Ishmael will not be without an inheritance or promise.

 Here, we come to the climax of events.
-Ishmael and Hagar are to be sent away, yet, there are some things which must happen first:
+Ishmael and Hagar are to be sent away, yet, there are some things that must happen first: